-Table 2 illustrates some of the socio-demographic characteristics of our respondents.
-The majority of the respondents are aged 19-21 (μ =19.83, σ =2.15).
-The youngest one is 17 which means all of them are allowed to apply for a car driving license.
-As the difference in age between the respondents is minor; it is not used in the subsequent analysis.
+Table 2 illustrates some of the sociodemographic characteristics of our respondents.
+The majority of the respondents are aged 19-21 ( $\mu = 19.83$ , $\sigma = 2.15$ ).
+The youngest one is 17, which means all are allowed to apply for a car driver's license.
+Because the difference in age between the respondents is minor, it is not used in the subsequent analysis.
 We have slightly more males in our sample, in line with the overall student composition at ITB.